 The example (which can be improved, of course) only serves to make the point.
 The technological singularity will be "the Einstein who self-implies", and it will be for all fields of human knowledge, completely outclassing us.
 In all.

 What are we going to do?

 Money (have I listed it among the problems?
 My forgetfulness) has become the measure of a person's contribution to society.
 However, when the "human contribution" in economic terms is no longer relevant, what will happen to the money?

-And what will happen, consequently, to the institutions that regulate its use?
+And what will happen, as a result, to the institutions that regulate its use?
 What will the technological singularity of those political and financial powers do that in the name of money place limits on human freedom, when the need to rely on ourselves reaches zero?